Why do Nodinite use port 8000?

 What firewall settings do I need?

-Service Section is from the configuration file: Nodinite.MonitorAgent.BizTalkHost.exe.config
+Service section from the configuration file: Nodinite.MonitorAgent.BizTalkHost.exe.config

 for the BizTalk Monitoring Agent.